o2system/Osmium-gtk-themes/README.md

-O2system Themes is a Mac OSX like theme for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Pantheon, XFCE, Mate, etc.
+Osmium Themes is a Mac OSX like theme for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Pantheon, XFCE, Mate, etc.

 This theme is based on Arc gtk theme of horst3180.
 Thanks horst3180 sincerely for his great job! horst3180 - Arc gtk theme: https://github.com/horst3180/Arc-theme